malwilley/color-of/README.md

 # color-of

-Javascript library for finding the the most representative color of a given search term.
+Node library for finding the the most representative color of a given search term.
 Matches to the nearest color of the provided palette.

 ## Installation
 ````